hyperledger/firefly/README.md

               │               │  - OpenAPI 3.0 (Swagger) generation
               └─────┬─────────┘    * Including Swagger.
 UI
                     │
+              ┌─────┴─────────┐  - WebSocket server
+              │ wsserver      │    * Provides a JSON based simple protocol │               │    * Apps sent `type: "listen"` to start streaming with a `topic` └─────┬─────────┘    * Apps must send `type: "ack"` for each message to confirm receipt │
+              ┌─────┴─────────┐  - Core data types
+              │ fftypes       │    * Used for API and Serialization
+              │               │    * APIs can mask fields on input via router definition └─────┬─────────┘
+                    │
               ┌─────┴─────────┐  - Core runtime server.
 Initializes and owns instances of:
               │ engine        │    * Components: Implement features
   ┌───────┬───┤               │    * Plugins:    Pluggable infrastructure services